mathieuric/vsteam/.docs/Show-VSTeamServiceHook.md

 PS C:\> Show-VSTeamServiceHook -ProjectName Demo
 ```

-This command will open a web browser to the service hooks page.
+This command will open a web browser to the service hooks page where service hooks are listed.

 ## PARAMETERS